Juana la Macarrona: Las Calles de Cádiz

-In 1933 and again in 1940, La Macarrona toured with the celebrated stage show "Las Calles de Cádiz" (The Streets of Cadiz).
+In 1933 and again in 1940, La Macarrona toured with the celebrated stage show "Las Calles de Cádiz" (The Streets of Cádiz).
 It was another production by Encarnación López "La Argentinita", then in the flower of her career.
 She played a leading role, too, in the musical show.
 During this era, flamenco song and dance was often moved from the café venue into the theater.

 In Las Calles de Cádiz, "the colorful life of the barrio Santa María" was brought to the stage.
 The flamenco artists played a variety of city characters, while occasionally performing the art's song and dance accompanied by guitarists.
 This Cádiz barrio was then an entertainment spot, with "tiendas de montañés (grocery store-bar combinations) open all night" and streets full of aficionados.
 The lively show included well-known singers and tocaors of the guitar.
 Also featured for flamenco nostalgia were veteran dancers, the stars La Macarrona and three other elder bailaoras, whose pure flamenco continued to draw olés and other cries of appreciation.
 The roles they played were brujas (sorcerers).
 Las Calles de Cádiz of 1933 is said to have been "the high point of theatrical flamenco."
 In 1940 La Macarrona did this show again, produced by Conchita Piquer.